ayeshailyas/ctp-project/RAG_CHATBOT_MILESTONES.md

 ---

-## Milestone 1: Load CSV Data and Create Text Documents
+## Milestone 1: Load CSV Data and Create Document Objects

-**Goal**: Convert CSV data into text documents that can be embedded.
+**Goal**: Read CSV files and convert rows into LangChain Document objects (in memory) ready for embedding.

 **What you'll build**:

-- A script that reads all CSV files from `data/` directory
+- A script that reads all CSV files from `data/` directory using pandas
-- Converts each row into a readable text document with metadata
+- Converts each row into a LangChain `Document` object with:
-- Saves documents in a format ready for embedding
+  - `page_content`: Human-readable text representation of the row data
+  - `metadata`: Dictionary with source file, data type, and relevant fields (ID, name, etc.)
+- Documents are created in memory (no intermediate text files needed)
+- Documents are ready to be passed directly to the embedding/vector store creation

+**Note**: Unlike the reference files that load from `.txt` files, we work directly with CSV data.
+We create Document objects in memory without saving intermediate text files.

 **Verification**:

 - Run the script and see printed output showing:
   - Number of documents created from each CSV
-  - Sample document content
+  - Sample document content (page_content)
-  - Document metadata (source file, row type)
+  - Document metadata (source file, data type, IDs, etc.)

 **Files to create**: